 Function Body

 The function body can contain arbitrary Python code.
-Given that the Function compiler is currently a proof of concept, it has highly limited coverage.
-We measure our compiler’s coverage across two dimensions:
+Given that the Function compiler is currently a proof of concept, it has limited coverage.
+Below is a list of Python language features that we either partially support, or do not support at all:

 Over time the list of unsupported language features will shrink and eventually, will be empty.